ARTICLE CATEGORIES

 How much caffeine is safe per day?

 For most adults, the FDA cites 400 mg of caffeine per day as an amount not generally associated with negative effects.
-That said, caffeine sensitivity varies, and pregnancy, breastfeeding, medications, anxiety, heart concerns, and sleep problems may call for a lower amount.
-(2)
+The 2026 AHA statement reaches a similar conclusion for cardiovascular health.
+Individual sensitivity still matters.
+(2, 3)

 Can coffee help with weight loss?

-Coffee can support weight loss goals when it replaces sugary drinks, helps you feel alert, and supports exercise consistency.
-Caffeine has been shown to improve several types of exercise performance, but coffee is not a magic weight-loss fix.
+Coffee can support weight-loss goals when it replaces sugary drinks, helps you feel alert, and supports exercise consistency.
+Caffeine can improve several types of exercise performance, but coffee is not a magic weight-loss fix.
 It works best with whole foods, movement, sleep, stress relief, and a healthy home lifestyle.
-(5)
+(7)

 Is decaf coffee healthy?

-Sugar-laden coffee drinks can create blood sugar swings, cravings, and energy crashes.
-A sugar-free coffee latte lets you enjoy the comfort and flavor of coffee without turning your morning drink into dessert.
+A sugar-free coffee latte lets you enjoy the comfort and flavor of coffee without turning the drink into dessert.
+It can also make it easier to keep blood sugar and total daily added sugar under control.

 What dairy-free milk works best in coffee lattes?

-Unsweetened almond milk, coconut milk, and coconut creamer all work well in coffee lattes.
+Unsweetened almond milk, coconut milk, and coconut creamer all work well.
 Coconut milk makes a richer latte, almond milk keeps it lighter, and a blend of both gives a creamy texture without dairy.

 Can I put essential oils in coffee?

-Why do essential oils need a dispersant in recipes?
+Why do essential oils need to be dispersed in recipes?

 Can kids drink these coffee lattes?